 You rush excitedly off the plane, but as you start exploring the local sites, you begin to feel off.
 The local cuisine looks amazing, but your appetite isn’t there.
 It’s hard to concentrate and your coordination is off.
 You’re exhausted, cranky and just don’t feel well.
 When you try to sleep at night, you can’t.
 And during the day you are fighting to stay awake.

-What’s going on in my body when I have jet lag?
+What’s going on in your body when you have jet lag?

 Within each 24-hour cycle, your body temperature, blood pressure, glucose and hormone levels go up and down.
-That’s run by your internal clock, which is linked to the light you take in through your eyes.
+These things are run by your internal clock, which is linked to the light you take in through your eyes.
 Your internal clock can run faster or slower depending on how long you are exposed to light and darkness, and when you are exposed to each.

 Typically, the amount and timing of sunlight you take in from day to day is close to the same.
 Even though it varies seasonally, the change is gradual enough for your body to adjust.
+This is how our internal clocks – a.k.a. our “circadian rhythms” – tend to stay in balance.
 However, when you travel by airplane and quickly cross time zones, the change is dramatic.
 When you arrive in a new time zone, your body is still wired to the sun patterns from your home location.
 You’re getting light when your body is used to it being dark, and vice versa, and that disrupts your internal clock.

 If you are traveling east: It will probably be difficult to fall asleep at night.
 It will also take your body a little longer to adjust when you are traveling this way.
-The number of days you will be jet lagged will equal the number of time zones you cross.
-So you will be jet lagged about three days if you change three time zones to the east.
+The general rule is: the number of days you will be jet lagged will equal the number of time zones you cross.
+So, you will be jet lagged about three days if you change three time zones to the east.

 If you are traveling west: You may wake up earlier than you actually want to.
 But it doesn’t take your body quite as long to adjust traveling this way.
-The number of days you will be jet lagged will be 2/3 the number of time zones you cross.
-So you will be jet lagged about two days if you change three time zones to the west.
+The number of days you will be jet lagged will be two-thirds the number of time zones you cross.
+So, you will be jet lagged about two days if you change three time zones to the west.

-Is there anything I can do so I don’t get jet lag?
+Is there anything you can do to avoid jet lag?

-You can’t entirely prevent jet lag.
-But you can reduce feeling its effects.
-Try out these tips:
+You can’t entirely prevent jet lag, but you can reduce feeling its effects.
+Try out these tips – most of which have the benefit of being completely natural:

 You can manipulate your body clock and ease into a new time zone as quickly as possible by controlling your exposure to light and darkness before travel.
 You can calculate the schedule adjustment that will work best for you and your trip.
 And you can download a free app on your smart phone called Entrain that makes your schedule adjustment easy to follow.